-Fellowship in the American Academy of Optometry (FAAO) or Diplomate in the American Academy of Optometry (DAAO).
+i) Fellowship in the Canadian College of Specialties in Optometry (CCSO), American Academy of Optometry (FAAO) or Diplomate in the American Academy of Optometry (DAAO).
+Credits used to complete CCSO Fellowship, FAAO or DAAO may not be submitted individually for credit in other categories in sub-section (12).

-APPROVED CREDIT: 30 hours credit for obtaining either FAAO or DAAO in reporting period completed.
+APPROVED CREDIT: 30 hours credit for obtaining either CCSO Fellowship, FAAO or DAAO in reporting period completed.